 Play dates, as we all know, are a way of life.
 The lucky mom is the one with their kid at someone else’s house.
 Ah - it’s a few more hours of precious freedom and you don’t have to play after school snack bingo.

 I have been a full time stay at home mom.
 I have been a full time working mom.
-Although I felt fulfilled doing each (tired too), I also always felt judged by the women standing on that thick green grass Continue
+Although I felt fulfilled doing each (tired too), I also always felt judged by the women standing on that thick green grass over there.

 When I was a full time stay at home mom it